SamyuelDanyo/NLP_NaiveBayes_LogisticRegressionn_kNearestNeighbors/docs/README.txt

 	// HOW TO THE RUN CODE
 	//////////////////////////////////////////////////
 	1. Navigate to root/src
-	2. < python -W ignore aiveBayes_LogisticRegression_kNearestNeighbors.py >
+	2. < python -W Nignore aiveBayes_LogisticRegression_kNearestNeighbors.py >